Hungary: Age of Árpádian kings

-One of the most powerful and wealthiest king of the Árpád dynasty was Béla III, who disposed of the equivalent of 23 tonnes of silver per year, according to a contemporary income register.
+One of the most powerful and wealthiest kings of the Árpád dynasty was Béla III, who disposed of the equivalent of 23 tonnes of silver per year, according to a contemporary income register.
 This exceeded the income of the French king (estimated at 17 tonnes) and was double the receipts of the English Crown.
 Andrew II issued the Diploma Andreanum which secured the special privileges of the Transylvanian Saxons and is considered the first autonomy law in the world.
 He led the Fifth Crusade to the Holy Land in 1217, setting up the largest royal army in the history of Crusades.
 His Golden Bull of 1222 was the first constitution in Continental Europe.
 The lesser nobles also began to present Andrew with grievances, a practice that evolved into the institution of the parliament (parlamentum publicum).

 In 1241–1242, the kingdom received a major blow with the Mongol (Tatar) invasion.
 Up to half of Hungary's population of 2 million were victims of the invasion.
-King Béla IV let Cumans and Jassic people into the country, who were fleeing the Mongols.
+King Béla IV let Cumans and Jassic people, who were fleeing the Mongols, into the country.
 Over the centuries, they were fully assimilated.
 After the Mongols retreated, King Béla ordered the construction of hundreds of stone castles and fortifications, to defend against a possible second Mongol invasion.
 The Mongols returned to Hungary in 1285, but the newly built stone-castle systems and new tactics (using a higher proportion of heavily armed knights) stopped them.
 The invading Mongol force was defeated near Pest by the royal army of King Ladislaus IV.
 As with later invasions, it was repelled handily, the Mongols losing much of their invading force.